rohanpatelg/assignment/README.md

   - `users/user-service` - Unit tests for controllers.
 - `data-source.ts` - Configuration file for Postgres.
 - `bootstrap.ts` - Application instance file for testing

+## Extra
+1. Eslint is used to maintain the code structured in all the files.
+2.
 ## Author

 Rohan Patel